Scales of Fr\'echet means and Karcher quasi-arithmetic means: Introduction: Distances and Fr echet means

-In this note, we first give a generalization of their Theorem using the concept of {\em scales of means}~\cite{pasteczka2012family}: Our generic Theorem~\ref{thm:scale} is instantiated with exponential means in Theorem~\ref{thm:scale-em} and with radical means in Theorem~\ref{thm:scale-rm}.
-Second, we interpret in~\S\ref{sec:geo} those midpoints as the various representations in corresponding coordinate systems of the Euclidean center of mass of two prescribed points lying on the Euclidean line.
-We conclude this note by highlighting the novel notion of dual scales of means arising from convex duality in \S\ref{sec:dualscales} by interpreting the Euclidean line as a 1D Riemannian Hessian manifold.
+In this work, we first give a {\em generalization} of their theorem using the concept of {\em scales of means}~\cite{pasteczka2012family} which allows us to consider any interval on the real line $\bbR$: Our generic Theorem~\ref{thm:scale} is then instantiated with the scale of {\em exponential means} in Theorem~\ref{thm:scale-em} and with the scale of {\em radical means} in Theorem~\ref{thm:scale-rm}.
+Second, we interpret those midpoints as the various representations in corresponding coordinate systems of the same Euclidean center of mass of two prescribed distinct points lying on the Euclidean line in~\S\ref{sec:geo} (Proposition~\ref{prop:qam}).
+This interpretation relies on viewing the Euclidean line $\bbR$ as a 1D Hessian Riemannian manifold which let us highlight the novel notion of {\em dual scales of means} arising from convex duality of potential functions in \S\ref{sec:dualscales} (Proposition~\ref{dualscales}).
+Furthermore, we consider squared Hessian metrics in \S\ref{sec:KarcherQAM} and show that the geodesic distance amounts to the Euclidean distance expressed in dual coordinate systems in Proposition~\ref{prp:sqrHessianeucldist}, and that the center of mass (Karcher mean when considered as a Riemannian center of mass) can be expressed as a multivariate quasi-arithmetic mean in the primal coordinate system (Proposition~\ref{prp:mvqam}).
+Finally, we conclude with a discussion from the viewpoint of information geometry in \S\ref{sec:IG}.